Courses and Requirements

 Caribbean Literature in the Crucible.

 A critical overview of Caribbean literatures in the light of the complex legacies that have given rise to a body of creative work that seems to constantly fashion and refashion itself.
 Such literary recasting helps to communicate an intricate history of genocides, survival, exile, resistance, endurance, and outward migrations.
 Particular attention to writers such as Roger Mias, Martin Carter, George Lamming, Derek Walcott, Patricia Powell, Earl Lovelace, Paule Marshall and Michelle Cliff.
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, One course in literature.
-(History or Identity and Difference) (Same as Africana Studies 216.)
+(History or SSIH) (Same as Africana Studies 216.)
+Odamtten.

 Introduction to US Latinx Literatures.